StoneyJackson/mothership/README.md

-# Mothership
+# The Mothership

-[The name Mothership is a placeholder until a better name is thought of.]
+[The name The Mothership is a placeholder until a better name is thought of.]

 The Mothership will be a website that supports a community of educators developing a curriculum of course materials for teaching open-source development using open-source tools and practices.
 The website will allow community members to find, request, share, organize, and improve open educational materials that are published in various forges.
 The website will help the community members stay motivated, connected, and engaged by raising its members awareness of members' activities.

 ## Users

-Mothership users are primarily faculty with masters and doctorates in computer science, mathematics, or other related disciplines.
+The Mothership users are primarily faculty with masters and doctorates in computer science, mathematics, or other related disciplines.
 Their experience with open source tools and practices will vary from none to a lot.
 But most will be closer to the "none" end of the spectrum.
 They have very limited time, as their primary responsibility is to teach their courses, conduct research, and dispatch other faculty duties.

 Community members are motivated to develop course materials in an open-source way for the following reasons: